matbishop/matbishop/README.md

 # Welcome! 👋🏻

 ### 👨🏼‍💻 About Me
 I'm Matthew Bishop, a Stellenbosch University graduate.
-I hold a bachelor's degree in Mathematical Sciences, which I finished in June 2022.
+I hold a bachelor's degree in Mathematical Sciences, which I finished in July 2022.
 Since then, I have devoted my time to improving my software development skills.
 If you would like to learn more about me, please visit my website: [matbishop.tech](https://matbishop.tech)

 ### 🔧 Technologies
 During my formal studies I predominantly used Java in Computer Science, R in Mathematical Statistics and SAS in Financial Engineering.
 In my personal capacity I pursued learning Python, JavaScript, SQL, HTML, CSS and Django in addition to tools such as Git and Docker.